essential-projects/contribution_guidelines/ISSUE_TEMPLATE.md

 > Describe how others can reproduce this issue as precisely as possible.
 >
-> If you can't reproduce the issue, let us know what you tried.
+> If you can't reproduce the issue, let us know what you tried!

 #### Possible solution

 > If you have a possible solution to this issue or an idea that might
 > help to find one, describe it here.
-Let us know what you tried
+Let us know what you tried!
 >
 > You can remove this section if it'd be empty.